 Wells Fargo has received less than stellar customer service ratings.
 J.D.
-Power ranked Wells Fargo ninth out of 11 major card issuers in its 2019 Credit Card Satisfaction Study, giving it a below-average rating.
+Power ranked Wells Fargo eighth out of 11 major card issuers in its 2020 Credit Card Satisfaction Study, giving it a below-average rating.

-On the upside, Wells Fargo’s mobile app got an average rating in a separate J.D.
+In addition, Wells Fargo’s mobile app also ranked low for customer satisfaction in a separate J.D.
 Power study of credit card apps.
-Another plus?
-Wells Fargo gives you free access to your FICO score through your online account.
+On the upside, Wells Fargo gives you free access to your FICO score through your online account.